Search for anything...

 Size: 3 Pack

-Style: Smart Dimmer
+Style: Caseta Dimmer Switch

 Features

-• Includes (3) Caseta smart dimmer switches; Wallplates not included, sold separately
+• INCLUDES: (3) Caseta smart dimmer switches; WALLPLATES NOT INCLUDED, sold separately

 • WORKS WITH EXISTING WIRING: Unlike other smart dimmer switches, Caseta works in any home, of any age, as it does not require a neutral wire.